International Information for Job Seekers

 You should be prepared to take a foreign country as it is with all of its difficulties, contradictions and challenges.
 Research the prospective host country’s cultural and business practices so, on an interview, you can make a good first impression.

 Interviews starts often with some informal small talk.
-Try to demonstrate some knowledge of history, politics, geography, economy and culture of host country.
+Try to demonstrate some knowledge of history, politics, geography, economy and culture of the host country.
 Interviewers, greatly appreciate such knowledge.

-During an interview, you need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).
+During an interview, you need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some perseverance and motivation (for the job, not the location!).

 Therefore, if you want your job application to be taken seriously, you must consider national differences correctly.

 |Czechia||Israel||Oman||South Africa||Virgin Islands|

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates: